MortZx/Agent-Negotiation-Tournament/README.md

 'group30.jar' is the file to use to test the agent in the GENIUS platform.
 Instructions to setup the GENIUS system and test this agent will be added at a later date.

-Team memebers: Mortimer Sotom and Guilherme Barreiro Vieira.
+Team members: Mortimer Sotom and Guilherme Barreiro Vieira.

 Project duration: December 2017 - January 2018